 While most of the main categories for file types is straightforward, the Other variety can be quite a mystery.
 If it isn't music, documents, videos, photos or apps, what could it be?

 The label 'Other' is applied by the system to files that don't fit squarely into those types, such as installer packages, cache files, old backups, app extensions, temporary files and the like.
 Most are those that you don't need any more, but they've got to be stored somewhere, so they get dumped in the Other category.
+(Aside from Other another big user of storage space is System - we have a separate article about what's in System and what you can delete).

-How to check what's taking up your Other storage
+How to find out what's in Other

-To see what's using up all that 'Other' space you'll want to head to the Library folder, as that's usually where the majority of Other content is stored.
+To see what's using up all that Other space you'll want to head to the Library folder, as that's usually where the majority of Other content is stored.

 Depending on how your system is set up, you might not be able to see the Library folder in your normal Finder window, so the easiest way to jump directly to it is to follow these steps: